Parallel-in-Time/dune-PFASST/README.md

 git clone https://git.imp.fu-berlin.de/agnumpde/dune-matrix-vector.git

-to install them type
+type:

 ./dune-common/bin/dunecontrol all

-sudo ./dune-common/bin/dunecontrol make install

-to build dune-PFASST just run:
+to build dune-PFASST (just put it in the same directory as the other dune modules) run:

 ./dune/dune-common/bin/dunecontrol --opts=dune.opts --only=dune-PFASST all